 From leading breakthrough research on high risk infants to working alongside Enlighten Mobility to develop the GMat Neuromotor Screening, Nathalie Maitre, M.D., Ph.D., is advancing early detection and intervention.
-As co-chair of the upcoming 2021 Early Cerebral Palsy E-Health Summit, August 13-14, Dr. Maitre looks forward to bringing together distinguished researchers and clinicians to continue raising the bar on the way high risk infants are diagnosed and supported for improved outcomes.
+As co-chair of the upcoming 2021 Early Cerebral Palsy E-Health Summit, August 13-14, Dr. Maitre looks forward to bringing together distinguished researchers and clinicians to continue raising the bar on the way high risk infants are supported for improved outcomes.

 What’s new at this year’s Early Cerebral Palsy E-Health Summit?